counselling

 Counselling at Centre 33

-When you have counselling at Centre 33, you will be allocated to a counsellor who will provide six sessions of 50 minutes at the same time each week.
+When you have counselling at Centre 33, you will be introduced to a counsellor who will provide six sessions of 50 minutes at the same time each week.

-This is a space for you to explore your thoughts and feelings with a trained professional who will be able to support you in a confidential and non-judgmental way.
+This is a space for you to explore your thoughts and feelings with a trained professional who will be able to support you in a confidential and non-judgemental way.

-If you are nervous about what counselling sessions might be like, our FAQ section below might give you the answers you're looking for.
+If you are nervous about what counselling sessions might be like, our FAQs page might give you the answers you're looking for.

 WHY get help?